Perch Introduction Abundant and Fun To Catch

 Perch Fishing Tips and Techniques

 Fishing for Perch is quite easier than you probably guessed.
-All you need is some live bait, a small hook, a lightweight rod and 6 lb. test line and you are ready for some cool catching fun.
+All you need is some live bait, a small hook, a lightweight rod and 6 lb. test line, a top brand type of spinning reel and you are ready for some cool catching fun.
 I wont tell you what to do, but I do recommend spinning reels.
 Grab a small one and hook it up to a small light action rod and hold on.

 Since they are small fish, you don’t need thick rods or large hooks.
 If you use a hook that is too big, you reduce or even lose your chance of catching them as the hooks will be bigger than they can swallow.
 On the other hand, if the hook is too small they may end up swallowing the entire hook, and gutting it.
 Use a moderately sized hook.
 Well I don’t know just fish casual!